 Upon installation, Roaming Clients must be associated with a specific Site.
 Whichever Site is associated with the Roaming Client, the DNS queries generated by the Roaming Client will be billed to that Site.

 I don’t have a Site.
 I only intend to use the software and not point DNS at the local network level.

 - Create a Site with no IP address associated with it.

 I have multiple Sites.
 With which Site do I associate a Roaming Client?

-- If the enduser is always remote and will never be locally on a specific Site, the Site is irrelevant; just remember this will be used for billing.
+- If the end-user is always remote and will never be locally on a specific Site, the Site is irrelevant; remember, this will be used for billing.

-- Sites can be changed at any point in time if you change your mind about with which site a Roaming Client is associated.
+- Sites can be changed at any time if you change your mind about with which site a Roaming Client is associated.

-Once you’ve chosen the Site, generate a Site Secret Key (SSK) for it from Roaming Client Deployments panel in the dashboard.
+Once you’ve chosen the Site, generate a Site Secret Key (SSK) from the Roaming Client Deployments panel in the dashboard.
 This key will be required when installing the Roaming Client.